-- Step up checks that vehicles are in good condition (tires, windshields, wipers, etc.) so as not to have unplanned trips to the garage. - There must be hand sanitiser in each vehicle at all times, as well as a supply of soap and water, disposable towels or disinfectant wipes, disposable tissues and especially trash bags. - If the vehicle is shared by several drivers, protect the seat with a washable cloth (wash at 60°C) or clingfilm and throw it away after use by each driver. - Systematically clean and disinfect all vehicles after every use (keys, handles, steering wheel, gear lever, dashboard, passenger compartment, etc. - Draw up a cleaning monitoring sheet for drivers (time-stamped and signed). - Luggage must be loaded and unloaded either by customers in individual transport vehicles or by a porter in collective transport vehicles after the luggage has been disinfected by the customers and the porter's hands disinfected between each piece of luggage. - No luggage on the back seat except for a small bag. - Stick to the number of passengers depending on the type of vehicle. - Avoid using air conditioning or fans to prevent the virus spreading quickly inside the vehicle.
-Promote airing the vehicle. - During trips, stop every 2 hours if possible to air the vehicles and open the doors for 15 minutes. - For breaks and meal stops: no meals inside the vehicle. - Do not offer drinks or snacks during trips.
+- Step up checks that vehicles are in good condition (tires, windshields, wipers, etc.) so as not to have unplanned trips to the garage. - There must be hand sanitiser in each vehicle at all times, as well as a supply of water and soap, disposable towels or disinfectant wipes, disposable tissues and especially trash bags. - All vehicles must have health kits with an infrared thermometer. - If the vehicle is shared by several drivers, protect the seat with a washable cloth (wash at 60°C) or clingfilm and throw it away after use by each driver. - Systematically clean and disinfect all vehicles after every use (keys, handles, steering wheel, gear lever, dashboard, passenger compartment, etc - Draw up a cleaning monitoring sheet for drivers (time-stamped and signed). - Stick to the number of passengers depending on the type of vehicle. - Avoid using air conditioning or fans to prevent the virus spreading quickly inside the vehicle.
+Promote airing the vehicle. - During trips, stop every 2 hours if possible to air the vehicles and open the doors for 15 minutes. - Do not offer drinks or snacks during trips.